 |

-Description: Big Strike bowling, NSM (Germany), 1969.
-Big Strike was sold by NSM of Germany and has a couple different names and graphic formats, due to its sale in both North American and Europe.
-It is a fully mechanical game, with the only power being for the display light.
+Description: Big Strike bowling, NSM (West Germany), 1969.
+Big Strike was sold by NSM of West Germany and has a couple different names and graphic formats such as "alle neune" ("all nine" or "all strikes" in English), due to its sale in both North American and Europe.
+On the North American sold games, a round sticker is covering the beer steins on the lower left playfield.
+This sticker says "bowling big strike", and looks like a bowling ball.
+Perhaps guys drinking beer isn't a great thing to celebrate in North American, hence the sticker covering the beer steins.
+Big Strike is a fully mechanical game, with the only power being for the top fluorescent display light.
 North American versions work on a dime.
 After inserting money, and reset lever on the side of the game puts all the bowling pins in visible view.
-Then the player uses a spring loaded plunger to knock down each of the 10 pins.
-As the ball falls through a drain area, it mechanically de-advances a score reel.
+Then the player uses a spring loaded plunger shooting a ball to knock down each of the 9 pins.
+As the ball falls through a drain area, it mechanically de-advances a ball count reel.
 When the reel reaches zero, the ball will no longer fall through to the plunger, and the game ends.
-The operator can select from 10 to 19 ball plunges by changing a small bolt on the score reel.
-The game could be easily wall mounted, and this is the most commonly seen way the game is played.
-But it also was available with a blue metal stand.
+The operator can select from 8 to 16 ball plunges by changing a small bolt position on the score reel.
+To get a final score, the player must add up their downed pin values to get the final score (much like a 1933-1935 prewar pinball machine!)
+The pin values can vary.
+But the most common seen is the center gold tip head pin is worth "9".
+But again this varies.
+It seems like the far left is hardest to score, and some games this has the largest score value.
+But the most common point order left to right is "135798642".
+When all the pins are downed, the words "play again" are spelled out by the downed pins, because the player has won a replay.
+If all pins are downed in a game, a mechanical lever falls enough so pulling the lever on the side of the game starts a new free game.
+Note if you want to print new score numbers I created a Photoshop document with them here.
+The game can be easily wall mounted using an NSM jukebox metal I bracket, and this is the most commonly seen way the game is played.
+But it also was available with a blue metal floor stand.

 Since this game is fully mechanical, there are a lot of plastic parts